You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 7. Hip or femur fracture

-8. Hip or knee replacement, amputation or other bone or joint condition
+8. Hip or knee replacement, amputation, or other bone or joint condition

 Medicare Coverage Determinations